WinVector/Examples/versioning_data/Please_Version_Data.md

 modeling we want our explanatory variables (in this case attendance) to be produced the same way when *training* a model as when *applying* the model.
 Here in the past we are using recorded attendance, and in the future we are using some sort of estimated future attendance.
-These are *not* necessarily the same thing.
+Without proper care, these are *not* necessarily the same thing.

 ### Continuing the example

-Our next step is to build a model relating past popcorn (unit) purchases to past attendance.
+Our intermediate goal is to build a model relating past popcorn (unit) purchases to past attendance.

+To do this we join in our own past popcorn sales data (in units sold) and build predictive model.

 ``` r
 # join in popcorn sales records